Dr. Jeffrey C. Lerner has served as president and chief executive officer of ECRI Institute since 2001.

-Prior to this, he held the position of vice president for strategic planning for 17 years.
-He played the key role in setting the course for ECRI Institute's transition from its origins as a medical device evaluation laboratory to a broader health research organization that assesses clinical procedures and drug therapies in addition to medical devices, worldwide.
+Previously, he held the position of vice president for strategic planning for 17 years.
+He played the key role in setting the course for ECRI Institute's transition from its origins as a medical device evaluation laboratory to a broader health research organization that assesses clinical procedures and drug therapies.

-Lerner has conceived of, secured funding for, and implemented numerous programs in technology assessment.
-For example, he was the first director of ECRI Institute's Evidence-based Practice Center (EPC) under the U.S. Agency for Healthcare Research and Quality (AHRQ), and Coordinator of the Technical Expert Panel of the National Guideline Clearinghouse™.
-He also served as a member of the Medicare Coverage Advisory Committee until 2003.
-He developed ECRI Institute's annual health policy conference on the use of evidence in policy and practice, now in its 23rd year.
+He has conceived of, secured funding for, and implemented numerous programs in technology assessment.
+He was the first Center Director of ECRI Institute's Evidence-based Practice Center (EPC) under the U.S. Agency for Healthcare Research and Quality (AHRQ), and Coordinator of the Technical Expert Panel of the National Guideline Clearinghouse™.
+He served as a member of the Medicare Coverage Advisory Committee (MCAC) until 2003, and also developed ECRI Institute's annual health policy conference on the use of evidence in policy and practice, now in its 23rd year.

 Over the past 36 years, Lerner has made major presentations to government agencies and professional organizations worldwide.
-He has authored articles and written book chapters and book reviews.
-Lerner also reviews for journals such as JAMA, Health Affairs, the Journal of General Internal Medicine, and Clinical Orthopaedics and Related Research.
+Lerner has authored articles and written book chapters and book reviews.
+Lerner also reviews for journals such as JAMA, Health Affairs, the Journal of General Internal Medicine and the Journal of Clinical Orthopaedics and Related Research.
 He is an associate editor of the Journal of Ambulatory Care Management.

 In 1992, the Society for Strategic Healthcare Planning and Management of the Hospital Association of Pennsylvania selected him for the Dorinson Award.
 He is among the top 50 leaders in patient safety, according to Becker’s Hospital Review.

 Lerner received his MA, MPhil, and PhD from Columbia University, where he was awarded three University President's Fellowships and other honors.
 His BA is from Antioch College, and his business training is from the Wharton School.
-He also studied at St. Andrew's University in Scotland and is a graduate of Stuyvesant High School in New York City.
+He studied abroad at St. Andrew's University, Scotland and is a graduate of Stuyvesant High School in New York City.